AdvancedModelEngineeringSS21/uml-glsp/TEST_REPORT_BEFORE_PEERS.md

         - DELETE when target EP is deleted
         - DELETE when target usecase is deleted
     - Generalization:
-        - CREATE between two usecases
+        - CREATE between two usecases or two actors
         - DELETE via tool
         - DELETE when either source or target is removed
     - Include: